gauntface/web-push-book/src/_content/chapter-05/02-display-a-notification.md

   "//": "Both Visual & Behavioural Options",
   "actions": "<Array of Strings>",

-  "//": "Doesn't seem to affect any visual aspect of the notification.", "timestamp": "<Long>"
+  "//": "Information Option.
+No visual affect.", "timestamp": "<Long>"
 }
 ```

 First let's look at the visual options.
-For desktop and mobile, here are how the different options are used.

 ![Dissection of the UI of a Notification](/images/notification-ui.png){: .center-image }